MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-core-concepts.md

 ## HTTP pipeline flow

-The various client objects in the Azure SDK for Go provide an convenient object-oriented interface on top of Azure's underlying REST API, so typically you don't need to be concerned with the underlying HTTP transport.
+The various client objects in the Azure SDK for Go provide an convenient abstraction on top of Azure's underlying REST API, so typically you don't need to be concerned with the underlying HTTP transport.
 You can, however, customize that transport if needed.

 The SDK makes HTTP requests through an HTTP **pipeline**.
 The pipeline describes the sequence of steps executed for each HTTP request-response round trip.